What is Microbial Genomics

 5. Genome Annotation

 Annotation adds biological meaning to the assembled genome.
+You can learn more about genome annotation in our dedicated post on genome annotation.

 Structural annotation identifies genes, rRNAs, and tRNAs, while functional annotation predicts gene functions and metabolic pathways.
-Commonly used tools include Prokka, PGAP and databases such as eggNOG/KEGG, or COG.
+Commonly used tools include Prokka, PGAP and databases such as eggNOG/KEGG, or COG

 6. Downstream and Comparative Analyses